arista-netdevops-community/eos_designs_to_containerlab/README.md

           containerlab_labname: MyLabName
           containerlab_mgmt_network: 11.11.11.0/24
           containerlab_custom_interface_mapping: false                  # should be set to false if you are running a cEOS-lab < 4.28.0F
+          containerlab_prefix: '""'
+          containerlab_onboard_to_cvp_token: "eyJhbGciOiJSU..."         # you can provide a onboarding token from the CVP defined in the AVD eos_designs so that your virtual devices can directly onboard to this CVP
 ```

 ## License